twigstan/twigstan/README.md

 > [!CAUTION]
 > This is very experimental

+> [!NOTE]
+> This project requires a significant amount of my time and effort to develop.
+If you find it valuable, please consider [sponsoring me](https://github.com/sponsors/ruudk) to support its continued growth and give it a star! ⭐️ Your support is truly appreciated! 🙏

 # Introduction

 TwigStan converts Twig templates into simplified PHP code, allowing PHPStan to analyze them.
 It then reports any errors back to the original template and line number.